TheEucatastrophe/starwardodyssey/SRD/exploration.md

 ### Shift Tracks

 Every adventure site will have at least 1 shift track.
 These show something important within the site progressing over time.
 Each time a shift is rolled, mark the next unmarked entry in the track.
-Along a track things will happen that will change a room, area, or the entire location.
+Along the track things will happen that will change a room, area, or the entire location.

 |  | Example Shift Track |
 |------|------|